huderlem/poryscript/README.md

 .string "Amazing!\p"
 .string "So glad to meet you!$"
 ```
-The font widths configuration JSON file informs Poryscript how many pixels wide each character in the message is.
-Different fonts have different character widths.
-For convenience, Poryscript comes with `font_widths.json`, which contains the configuration for pokeemerald's `1_latin` font.
-More fonts can easily be added to this file by the user by creating anothing font id node under the `fonts` key in `font_widths.json`.
+The font configuration JSON file informs Poryscript how many pixels wide each character in the message is, as well as setting a default maximum line length.
+Different fonts have different character widths, and different games have different text box sizes.
+For convenience, Poryscript comes with `font_config.json`, which contains the configuration for pokeemerald's `1_latin` font as `1_latin_rse`, as well as pokefirered's equivilent as `1_latin_frlg`.
+More fonts can easily be added to this file by the user by creating anothing font id node under the `fonts` key in `font_config.json`.

 The length of a line can optionally be specified as the third parameter to `format()` if a font id was specified as the second parameter.

 ```
 text MyText {
-    format("Hello, are you the real-live legendary {PLAYER} that everyone talks about?\pAmazing!\pSo glad to meet you!", "1_latin", 100)
+    format("Hello, are you the real-live legendary {PLAYER} that everyone talks about?\pAmazing!\pSo glad to meet you!", "1_latin_rse", 100)
 }
 ```
 Becomes: